 It’s no secret that roofing is one of the more difficult and physically demanding jobs out there today.
 Running a roofing company can be just as difficult in many ways.
 If you really want to stand above the rest, you’ll need to innovate in ways that your competitors are not.

-You can stand out by introducing new products to your clients.
+You can stand out by introducing new innovative building products to your clients.
 In order to help your roofing business ascend to the next level, let’s take a look at three new types of roofing materials in 2019.

 Roof underlayments are extremely popular in the roofing industry.
 Companies like Barricade® offer specially designed roof underlayments that provide roofing clients with a wide array of benefits.